 The ingredients you’ll need

 You’ll only need a few simple ingredients to make prosciutto-wrapped asparagus.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

-Fresh asparagus: A healthy ingredient!
-You’ll need about 20 thick spears.
+Fresh asparagus: You’ll need about 20 thick spears.
 I wouldn’t go with thin spears when making this recipe.